Roamify-Research/IMP-Links/README.md

 9. [arXiv Paper: 2401.11314](https://arxiv.org/abs/2401.11314) - A research paper available on arXiv with the identifier 2401.11314 which Dhruv Kumar sir has sent.

+10. [UIST 2025 Conference](https://uist.acm.org/2025/) - Official website for the ACM UIST 2025 Conference.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-9. [Guidelines and Criteria for Evaluation of Submissions for ACM Publications](https://www.acm.org/publications/policies/pre-publication-evaluation) - This document gives policy guidelines for the evaluation of material for ACM publication.
+11. [Guidelines and Criteria for Evaluation of Submissions for ACM Publications](https://www.acm.org/publications/policies/pre-publication-evaluation) - This document gives policy guidelines for the evaluation of material for ACM publication.
 The audience is both editors-in-chief and potential authors.